What is coastal erosion?

 The video below shows abrasion in action at Flamborough on the Holderness Coast.

-Waves hitting the base of a cliff causes air to be compressed in cracks, joints and folds in bedding planes causing repeated changes in air pressure.
-As air rushes out of the cliff when the wave retreats it leads to an explosive effect as pressure is released.
+Waves hitting the base of a cliff cause air to be compressed in the cracks, joints, and folds of bedding planes, resulting in repeated changes in air pressure.
+As air rushes out of the cliff when the wave retreats, it leads to an explosive effect as pressure is released.
 This process is supported further by the weakening effect of weathering.
 The material breaks off cliffs, sometimes in huge chunks.
 This process is known as hydraulic action.

 Attrition is when waves cause rocks and pebbles to bump into each other and break up.